heinanX/foodcipes/progress.md

 Where I left off is in the pages file for Home, where I am fetching the data from Sanity and storing it inside a variable.
 I haven't refined the fetch yet.

 **Next up:** work on fetching the correct data and how to present it.

+**Day 2: Individual data fetching.**
+I’m fetching the necessary data from the database for a single ID and am currently busy displaying the correct info on the individual page.

+**Next up:** Add stockphoto for recipe without image.